davidchappy/wp_dac_master/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 5.47 =
+* Fix an issue with incorrect file size on export

 = 5.46 =
 * Add "Restore from Backups" video in readme file
 * Display message if backups are inaccessible